3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Each element instance of CT\_ColorChannel MUST have an attribute "srcchannel" that references a destination channel from the \<volumetricstack> with Id matching the volumetricstackid of the parent \<color> element.

-The color MUST be interpreted in linearized sRGB color space as defined in the Materials and Properties specification https://github.com/3MFConsortium/spec_materials/blob/master/3MF%20Materials%20Extension.md#12-srgb-and-linear-color-values.
-If the value of the srcchannel of a \<red>-, \<green>- and \<blue>-element is \<0 or \>1 it has to be truncated at 0 or 1, respectively.

 ## 3.2.4 Composite element